 Exhibition at the Ian Potter Museum of Art, about student and workers’ industrial action (mostly at Melbourne University and local industrial rights movements).
 Very interesting look at social protest and solidarity across groups.
 Banner art has been a staple element of the union movement, but eventually waned.
 The artform rose once more in the 1980s.
 One of the quotes is by Melbourne Union alumni, Christos Tsiolkas, who was the first in his Greek migrant family to graduate from university.
 His uncle pointed out that his working class labour made the university buildings possible.
 He warned his soon-to-be successful nephew, ‘Don’t ever forget where you come from.’
 9 August

-Based on Bruce Pascoe’s wonderful and important research into Australia’s pre-history – the agrarian and aquaculture innovation by Aboriginal and Torres Strait Islander people people prior to invasion.
+Based on Bruce Pascoe’s wonderful and important research into Australia’s pre-history – the agrarian and aquaculture innovation by Aboriginal and Torres Strait Islander people prior to invasion is the focus of this beautiful dance performance.

 “This work cultivates a physical and visceral response to Uncle Bruce Pascoe’s book and our deep Australian knowledge.
 Whether we embrace it or not, we are this country – we are of the land, the water, the stars & the dark in between.
 As Australians awaken from a kind of collective amnesia, these are stories, ideas and practices we should all be able to access, learn from and respect… I feel like Australia is ready….
 Dark Emu is a sense that we are part of something greater.” – Yolande Brown, co-choreographer.